Bloodbat/SanguineMutants/README.md

 ## Explorator

 Based on MI's Kinks and Links; combined in a single module.
-The Kinks section is now fully polyphonic.
+Both the Kinks and Links sides are fully polyphonic.
 The Links 3:1 section can optionally behave as the hardware module and average the connected voltages.
 All LEDs now reflect when polyphonic channels are used.

 ## Fluctus